*PROGRAMS AVAILABLE IN DIGITAL FORMAT*

 Students are shocked with just how rough Sanna’s first thumbnail scribbles are (they can do that, too!).
 They are amazed by Sanna’s storytelling and her attention to detail as she discusses the questions writers ask themselves about their work, such as why to change (revise) something.
 She challenges students to connect what they are learning about writing (all the little bits) to the storyboarding she does (and how they fit).

 Students collaborate with Sanna to create an improvisational storyline while Sanna sketches their offerings into a storyboard.
-As she asks for — and makes — changes in real time, she uses images to model the way a writer makes choices about story elements.
-Students are eager to move on and use Sanna’s StoryArt process to create their own storyline.
+As she asks for — and makes — changes in real time, she uses images to model the way a writer makes choices about story elements such as characters, setting, problem and resolution from the beginning through the middle and to the end.
+Students are eager to use Sanna’s StoryArt process to create their own storyline.
 Depending on the number of visits, the product is a first writing draft or finished off by being folded into a book!
-Length 40-60 minutes

 All of Sanna's programs connect to academic and arts standards, and she will work the educators for specified goal alignment.